-Tyler Bailey is in his second year as an offensive graduate assistant at UTEP.
+Tyler Bailey is in his third year as an offensive graduate assistant at UTEP.

 Bailey played collegiately at North Texas (2006-09) in the offensive line.
 He started every game for the Mean Green in 2009 and was part of a unit that surrendered the third-fewest sacks in the nation that season.
 During that 2009 season, North Texas had the no. 28 rushing attack in the NCAA with 185.3 yards per game while battering the school standard for total yards (4,904).